grtyvr/ESP8266-Setting-Circles/README.md

 The ESP8266 is advertised as a Serial to WiFi adapter, but it has EEPROM and a 32Bit processor on it, and there is integration into the Arduino IDE.  https://github.com/esp8266/Arduino

 The AS5048A has 14bit resolution (16,384 tics per revolution), and is an absolute position sensor.
-The compoany that makes them have nice demo boards available:
+The company that makes them have nice demo boards available:

 http://ams.com/eng/Support/Demoboards/Position-Sensors/Rotary-Magnetic-Position-Sensors/AS5048A-Adapterboard